cltl-students/sezen_tuvay_pseudonymisation_in_dutch/README.md

 ## README
 This project has been developed starting in April 2023.
 Therefore, some packages and installations might need some older installations.
 This will all be explained here.
 <br>
-This repository is called ALLES_voor_Thesis and includes the e2e-Dutch-master repository, as well as sezen_scripts.
-This latter one includes all scripts for the pseudonymisation using the Coreference Resolution Model and the Flair NER-tagger and is the repository made for this project.
+This repository is called sezen_tuvay_pseudonymisation_in_dutch and also includes the e2e-Dutch-master repository, as well as sezen_scripts.
+This latter one includes all scripts for the pseudonymisation using the Coreference Resolution Model and the Flair NER-tagger and is the repository made for this Thesis project.
 This README only covers the scripts and datafiles which are created for the pseudonymisation.
 This means that the entire e2e-Dutch-master repository is only shortly explained, since this can be found in: <br>
 https://github.com/Filter-Bubble/e2e-Dutch.<br>
-The README.md of the Filter-Bubble/e2e-Dutch repository is still included and is called README.md (in contrast to this 'sezenREADME.md') <br>
+The README.md of the Filter-Bubble/e2e-Dutch repository is not included. (in contrast to this README.md) <br>

 ## Environment
 Install all packages in a virtual environment to ensure all packages will have the correct versions (and not overlapping with other versions in the source).
 I have used a source environment. <br>